 There are countless applications for technology in the modern-day classroom.
-However, like any traditional school subject promoting digital literacy is an incremental process.
+However, like any traditional school subject, promoting digital literacy is an incremental process.
 It takes time to learn the basics before graduating to new levels of technological aptitude.
-That’s why we’ve compiled a shortlist of what educators should know and practical methods they can use to better incorporate technology into their teaching.
+That’s why we’ve compiled a shortlist of what educators should know and practical methods to better incorporate technology into their teaching.

 What is digital literacy?

 We’ve reached a point technologically where operating a mouse and keyboard isn’t just a handy tool.
 It’s almost universally necessary to progress academically, professionally, and socially in an increasingly connected digital world.

 Digital literacy, in its simplest form, is the ability to access and communicate information on digital devices.
 Understanding the mechanics behind some of today’s most foundational technologies like efficient online searching (“How do I convert a word doc to PDF?”), file sharing (“my resume is attached below!”), and basic computer interfaces (“hold on, I think you’re on mute”) are critical not only to the present and future workplace but also to each stage of education and everyday life.

 Why is digital literacy a skill all students need?

 As with learning any new language, it pays to begin with the basics at a young age.
 Educators who include the building blocks of technological competency in their teaching can instill the following skills in young students — skills that will only become more crucial as they progress in their academic careers and beyond.

 The ability to quickly seek out and recover answers to questions using digital searches and online resources is an increasingly valuable skill.
 A short Youtube video can explain challenging concepts in a simple manner, but accessing the vast knowledge available online requires knowing where to look, how to search, and signs the information’s source is credible.

 Learning practical uses for technology